 Hollywood Beach

 Located in Edgewater, this beach is officially named Kathy Osterman Beach — though the locals just call it Hollywood Beach for its proximity to Hollywood Avenue.
-4600 N. Lake Shore Drive
+The beach is also a beloved part of the city’s thriving LGBTQ+ scene.

-What to do: The calm waters and lack of boat traffic make it a popular spot with paddleboarders (you’ll find rentals and lessons right on the sand).
+What to do: The calm waters and lack of boat traffic make it a popular spot with paddleboarders.
 Near the beach, there’s a playground and dog park, a natural area popular with migratory birds, and the northernmost point of the 18-mile Lakefront Trail.

 12th Street Beach